Information-Theoretic Foundations for Machine Learning: Learning from iid Data

 \end{proof}

-Notably, Theorem \ref{th:nn_est_ub} establishes an upper bound which is only \emph{linear} in the total parameter count of the network ($O(P)$).
+Theorem \ref{th:nn_est_ub} establishes an upper bound which is only \emph{linear} in the total parameter count of the network ($O(P)$).
 This notably improves upon existing results from the frequentist line of analysis \citep{bartlett1998almost,pmlr-v65-harvey17a} which derive an upper bound which is $\tilde{O}(PL)$.
-As mentioned in the previous section, we are able to arrive at these stronger results by leveraging an expectation with respect to the prior distribution as opposed to a worst-case assumption over the hypotheses in a set.
+As mentioned in the previous section, we are able to arrive at these stronger results by leveraging an expectation with respect to the prior distribution as opposed to a worst-case assumption over a confidence set.

-Since we observe empirically that \emph{deep} neural networks are able to effectively learn even in the presence of limited data, our error analysis in the Bayesian framework provides results which are closer to qualitative observations of empirical studies.
+Since we observe empirically that \emph{deep} MLPs are able to effectively learn even in the presence of limited data, our error analysis in the Bayesian framework provides results which are closer to qualitative observations made in empirical studies.
 However, the results of this section are not sufficient to explain how learning may be possible when the dataset size is \emph{smaller} than the parameter count of the model which generated the data.
-Such results will require stronger assumptions surrounding the \emph{dependence} between weights in the neural network.
-In the following section, we explore this phenomenon in a nonparametric setting in which the neural network which generated the data may consist of \emph{infinitely} many parameters, but good performance can be obtained with relatively modest amounts of data.
+Such results require stronger assumptions about the \emph{dependence} between weights in the neural network.
+In the following section, we explore this phenomenon in a setting in which an \emph{infinite} width MLP generates the data, but still a learning algorithm can attain small error relatively modest amounts of data.